-Storyboarding is a vital part of the preproduction process.
-Creating an animated feature can be expensive and labor intensive, and planning your plot and animation before you start drawing and animating saves time and money.
+Creating an animated feature can be expensive and labor intensive, and planning your plot and animation before you start drawing saves time and money.
 During the storyboarding process, you can write the script, choose camera angles and draw quick sketches of scenes.

-Animated characters can be very detailed, and a lot of work goes into creating them.
-There are also a lot of different ways to do so.
-You may want to draw them on paper and import the drawings into your program.
-Not all software has this ability.
+There are a lot of ways to create animated characters.
+For example, you may want to draw them on paper and import the drawings into your program, and not all software has this ability.

-After you create your characters, it is time for them to interact inside their virtual world.
-The animation step is where you choose how characters convey emotion, as well as how they walk and talk.
+During the animation step, you choose how characters convey emotion as well as how they walk and talk.
 You can create simple animations with minimal detail using almost any program.
-However, with much more time and a high-end animation application, you can create very complex and realistic animations.
+However, with more time and a high-end animation application, you can create very complex and realistic animations.

-Rigging is the term used to describe the method of making a character move.
-Whether you want realistic or cartoonish animation, you use rigging to decide how your character’s bones, muscle and fat move.
-An extremely helpful tool is a bone-rigging tool.
-With bone rigging, you can create skeletons inside your characters and objects, which helps you make them move naturally.
-This method is faster than frame-by-frame animation.
-Some programs offer sophisticated bone-rigging tools to create more nuanced and realistic movement by providing a greater degree of control over which parts are manipulated and the type of motion they perform.
+“Rigging” is a term used to describe how you make a character move.
+You use rigging to decide how your character’s bones, muscle and fat move, and a bone-rigging tool is extremely helpful.
+With this tool, you can create skeletons inside your characters and objects, which helps you make them move naturally.
+This method is also faster than frame-by-frame animation.
+Some programs have sophisticated bone-rigging tools that create more nuanced and realistic movement.

-In keyframe animation, tweening is a process used to generate images between keyframes, and it creates the illusion of motion.
-Some software automates this process and even lets you define how particular objects in images should move and change by using interpolation.
-Toon Boom, Anime Studio and DrawPlus help you save time when you use this feature.
+Tweening is a process used to generate images between keyframes, and it creates the illusion of motion.
+Some software automates this process and even lets you define how particular objects in images move and change by using interpolation.

 Import & Export

-When you can import files into your projects and save your animations in a variety of formats, it expands what you can do with your 2D animation software.
-Some packages can import directly from a scanner or digital camera.
-The most popular image formats include JPEG, PNG and BMP, and most 2D animation software can import those file types.
-Only Toon Boom, Anime Studio and DrawPlus can import Adobe Photoshop files, and only Toon Boom and DrawPlus import native Adobe Illustrator files.
+Being able to import files and save your animations in a variety of formats expands what you can do with your animations.
+Some packages can import images directly from a scanner or digital camera.
+The most popular image formats include JPEG, PNG and BMP, and most programs can import those file types.
+Only Toon Boom and Anime Studio can import Adobe Photoshop files, and only Toon Boom imports native Adobe Illustrator files.

 Most applications also let you import AVI and Quicktime movie file types.
-A few, such as Toon Boom and Anime Studio, allow you to import MP4 and MOV files, which is handy if you are creating content for mobile devices.
+A few, such as Toon Boom and Anime Studio, can also import MP4 and MOV files, which is handy if you are creating content for mobile devices.
 Almost all 2D animation programs import WAV and MP3 audio files.

-The majority of 2D animation software has the option to export your project as AVI or Quicktime files.
+The majority of 2D animation software lets you export your project as AVI or Quicktime files.
 Many also export as a Flash animation.
-Toon Boom and DrawPlus export PDFs, which is a valuable way to review images.
+Toon Boom exports PDFs, which is a valuable way to review images.
 In addition, a few programs can even post your videos directly to YouTube and Facebook.

 Help & Support

-The number of available help and support options is important to consider when choosing an animation program.
-Not every artist is computer savvy, so a manufacturer should provide email or phone support to assist customers who have problems installing or using the software.
-Other support options to look for include tutorials, user forums and FAQs pages to find answers to common questions.
+Not every artist is computer savvy, so manufacturers should provide email or phone support to assist customers who have problems installing or using their software.
+Other support options to look for include tutorials, user forums and FAQs pages, which can help you find answers to common questions.